MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-multilingual-pva-bot.md

 ms.custom: bap-template
 ---

-# Set up a multilingual bot in Copilot Studio
+# Set up a multilingual bot to use in voice channel

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]